-In connection with the Annual Report on Form 10-K of Chimerix, Inc. (the "Company") for the period ended December 31, 2014, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, M. Michelle Berrey, as Principal Executive Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the Annual Report on Form 10-K of Chimerix, Inc. (the "Company") for the period ended December 31, 2015, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, M. Michelle Berrey, as Principal Executive Officer of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to my knowledge:

-the Report fully compli ies with the re equirements of Se ection 13(a) or 15(d) of the Secur rities Exchange Act of 1934 as amended: and
+- 1. the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - 2. the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: March 6, 2015 /s/ M. Michelle Berrey
+Date: February 29, 2016 /s/ M. Michelle Berrey

 M. Michelle Berrey, MD, MPH

 President & Chief Executive Officer